felipemoraes/felipemoraes.github.io/_posts/2019-01-21-rel-feedback-web-modern-stack.md

 ---
 published: true
 layout: post
-title: Relevance Feedback on Your Web modern stack
+title: Relevance Feedback on Your Modern Web Stack
 ---
-## Relevance Feedback on Your Web modern stack
+## Relevance Feedback on Your Modern Web Stack

 Relevance feedback is a solid chapter of information retrieval research with many open-sourced implemantion such as [Indri](https://www.lemurproject.org/indri.php), [Anserini](https://github.com/castorini/Anserini) and [Terrier](http://terrier.org/).
 Together with my PhD supervisor, Claudia Hauff, we wrote a paper about bringing Indri to the modern Web stack and it was recently published as a demo at ECIR 2019.